 In 2007 however, signs that the expansion might be coming to an end started to appear.
 U.S. housing prices, which had doubled since 2000, started declining.
 Economists started to worry.
 Optimists believed that, although lower housing prices might lead to lower housing construction and to lower spending by consumers, the Fed (the short name for the U.S. central bank, formally known as the Federal Reserve Board) could lower interest rates to stimulate demand and avoid a recession.
-Pessimists believed that the decrease in interest rates might not be enough to sustain demand and that the United States may go through a short recession.
+Pessimists believed that the United States may go through a short recession.